DRUG EDUCATION PORTAL

 This is only the beginning.
 Come back to continue your journey in new chapters!

 Use these to navigate to the area you're interested in!

-In this interactive, graphic novel, viewers will follow several young middle and high school students as they navigate the impact of alcohol use among their friends and family.
-In this engaging story, you will follow these young people’s text messages, social media posts and high school experiences as you learn more about the potential consequences of alcohol abuse.
-Use the viewing guide to help guide reflection and conversation about the topics addressed in this graphic novel.
+First, learn the science behind the drug, alcohol by walking through our interactive module.
+After you're done, you can follow several young middle and high school students as they navigate the impact of alcohol use among their friends and family.
+This engaging experience uses a graphic novel format where viewers will see text messages, social media posts and high school experiences to learn more about the potential consequences of alcohol abuse.
+Make sure you use the viewing guide to help guide reflection and conversation about the topics addressed in this graphic novel.

 What are opioids?
 How do they impact the brain and body?
 What is the difference between use and abuse?
 And what is being done to prevent opioid abuse?

 Build your background knowledge on opioids by completing this interactive module.

 Based on a true story, follow Alex through his journey from use to abuse to addiction.

 This interactive graphic novel will follow Alex, a typical high school student as he experiences the devastating effects of prescription opioid abuse.
 Connect with the characters in this 30 minute on-line story experience as you learn more about the potential consequences of opioid use and the road to addiction.
 Use the viewing guide to help guide reflection and conversation about the important take-aways in this graphic novel.

 Or watch the episodes here!